Bar Chelou

 Restaurant in Pasadena, California, U.S.

-Bar Chelou is a French fusion and New American restaurant in Pasadena, California.
+Bar Chelou was a French fusion and New American restaurant in Pasadena, California, United States.
+It was located on the grounds of the Pasadena Playhouse, in the Playhouse District.
+It closed in 2025 following the Eaton Fire; although the structure was undamaged, many patrons were displaced by the fire and business suffered accordingly.

 Reception

 Bar Chelou was named one of the twelve best new restaurants in the United States by Eater in 2023.
 Time Out Los Angeles has rated the restaurant 4 out of 5 stars.